Big Pineapple: Heritage listing

 The Big Pineapple structure is important in demonstrating the principal characteristics of an outdoor cultural object or "Big Thing" in its fabric and setting.
 Big Things represent flora or fauna, are larger-than-life size, are constructed from materials like fibreglass and steel, are associated with a tourist attraction and occupy a roadside location to entice tourists to visit the attraction.
 Big Things often advertise the produce of the area in which they are located, and the Big Pineapple is located on a working pineapple farm, in a region were the pineapple industry once predominated.
 This authenticity contributes to its enduring appeal.

 As one of Queensland's first Big Things, the Big Pineapple structure is generally intact and retains its interior displays, internal staircase and distinctive fibre-glass shell.
 The associated retail and restaurant buildings and the plantation setting remain.

 The place is important because of its aesthetic significance.

 Positioned on the crest of a hill overlooking the motorway, the Big Pineapple structure is important as a landmark, strikingly visible to passing traffic and provides sweeping views of the surrounding landscape.
 Within the Big Pineapple complex, the plantation's sloping terrain, rainforest, and selection of crops provide pleasing vistas for visitors as they tour the place.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

-As a popular and landmark tourist attraction and through representation in tourist guides and brochures, the Big Pineapple complex is a highly identifiable and recognised place, both nationally and internationally.
-The Big Pineapple tourist attraction has a special association with thousands of tourists who have experienced road trips on the old Bruce Highway and have enjoyed a stop at the iconic tourist attraction.
+Through representation in tourist guides and brochures, the Big Pineapple complex is an identifiable and recognised place, both nationally and internationally.
+The Big Pineapple tourist attraction has an association with tourists who have taken road trips on the old Bruce Highway and have stopped at the tourist attraction.

 The Sunshine Plantation also attracted support from the local community, and had close associations with key regional and state agricultural industry associations.

 The Big Pineapple structure has iconic and landmark status as one of Australia's most well-known Big Things.
 Its most recent recognition is inclusion in a special stamp issue of Big Things by Australia Post.